CSCfi/csc-user-guide/docs/data/sensitive-data/fega_submission.md

 - **Analysis**.
 References the analysis (BAM) files.
 Associated with samples and study.
 Analysis should be only be used for BAM/BAI pair, VCF and phenotype linkage to samples.
 The analysis is an EGA specific metadata object that links Samples, to Files.

 - **Dataset**.
 Contains the collection of runs/analysis data files to be subject to controlled access.
-Associated with Policy, which is created in the EGA DAC portal.
+Associated with Policy, which is created by CSC helpdesk.

 After data release, each of these objects will be assigned with a permanent identifier or unique accession number.